PersonofNote/aminorstudio-gatsby/src/pages/posts/2020-08-29-fastai-lesson-02.md

 In contrast to v3, this lesson didn't use fit_one_cycle.
 Not sure why, just found it mildly interesting.

 Anyway, I fired up my cnn_learner and showed it a bunch of plants.
 Fastai sort of hand-waves this part for now, but I think that's part of the top-down approach.
+It's basically just instantiating an object with parameters, which will be familiar to anyone who's been programming for a bit.
+Personally, I'm itching to build the object itself... but I think this is probably a good lesson for me, who really struggled to learn how to implement libraries because I just wanted to do everything myself.
+The whole point of machine learning is to not have to code the whole universe yourself, and to do work that no single human can do.

+So, trusting that process, I fired up my cnn_learner and showed it a bunch of plants.

 Annnd...